remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 The model contains several dropout layers in order to reduce overfitting (model_v14.py lines 102,106,109,112).

-I am spliting data after shuffling all data input, between training data and validation data (train/validation split of 0.2, model_v14.py line 69) in order to measure over/under fitting of the data via model.fit_generator() line 136.
+I am splitting data after shuffling all data input, between training data and validation data (train/validation split of 0.2, model_v14.py line 69) in order to measure over/under fitting of the data via model.fit_generator() line 136.

 The other method used to prevent overfitting is to run several epochs, save each epoch model, and select the model in which the epoch  loss and validation loss are trending down and not up.

 - Saving each model is done via using callback in the model.fit_generator(), cf model_v14.py lines 134 and 140.
-- One such exemple of training with many epochs is shown below.
+- One such example of training with many epochs is shown below.
 At the end, I selected model parameters built after epoch #09 as an additional way to reduce overfitting.

 ![alt text][image9]

 My current submission for this project only trains and validates the model based on the sample data provided for this project and is only for a proof of concept.

-- However, in the course of testing the project, I developped also a system to train and validate on several other additional data inputs (images + steering values) as extra means to reduce overfitting, cf model_v14.py lines 45-66.
+- However, in the course of testing the project, I developed also a system to train and validate on several other additional data inputs (images + steering values) as extra means to reduce overfitting, cf model_v14.py lines 45-66.
-- I used those additional data thoroughfully to train and test different scenarios, however I was not seing improvements due to another issue I had not identified at that time.
+- I used those additional data thoroughfully to train and test different scenarios, however I was not seeing improvements due to another issue I had not identified at that time.
 After finding this issue and fixing it, I just relied on the basic sample data provided with the project to validate the model and code to prove this concept is working.
 That is why the additional data I collected is not used for this submission, but could be if I had more time to play with it.
 It could be used as well to prevent overfitting on the basic sample data.

 But even with sample data provided with this project, the model was trained and validated, and chosen to not overfit by selecting parameters trained on epoch #09.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track (cf the provided video.mp4).